lshpaner/eda_toolkit/source/usage_guide.rst

     :type label_fontsize: int, optional
     :param tick_fontsize: Font size for tick labels on the axes, default is ``10``.
     :type tick_fontsize: int, optional
+    :param text_wrap: The maximum width of the title text before wrapping, default is ``50``.
+    :type text_wrap: int, optional
     :param remove_stacks: If ``True``, removes stacks and creates a regular bar plot using only the ``col`` parameter.
 Only works when ``plot_type`` is set to ``'regular'``.
 Default is ``False``.
     :type remove_stacks: bool, optional
     :param xlim: Limits for the ``x-axis`` as a tuple or list of (`min, max`).